0%

 venv\Scripts\activate.bat

-# Verify: Your terminal prompt should show '(venv)' indicating activation.
+# Verify: Your terminal prompt should now have '(venv)' at the start.
+If not, it didn't activate.

-4. Install the Descope SDK and python-dotenv for environment variable management:
+4. Now install the Descope SDK and python-dotenv (you'll want that for credentials, trust me):

 # How: